HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

    where, ca.crt, tls.key, and tls.crt are your customized certificates.

-   For details about custom certificates, see [Connection security overview](https://help.hcltechsw.com/workloadautomation/v1023/distr/src_ad/awsadconnsec.html).
+   For details about certificates, see [Configuring secure communications](https://[help.hcltechsw.com/workloadautomation/v1024/distr/src_ad/awsadcert.html]).

 <!-- > **Note**: Passwords for "TWSServerTrustFile.jks" and "TWSServerKeyFile.jks" files must be entered in the respective "TWSServerTrustFile.jks.pwd" and "TWSServerKeyFile.jks.pwd" files. -->